pixel-foundry/remote-image-dimensions/README.md

 # RemoteImageDimensions

 `RemoteImageDimensions` is a Swift package for determining the dimensions and image type of a remote image without downloading the whole thing.

-The size and filetype of an image can usually be determined after downloading less than 512 bytes.
+The size of most image formats can be determined after downloading fewer than 30 bytes.

 `RemoteImageDimensions` supports any platform that can run Swift executables: iOS, macOS, Linux, Windows.